Notes on migrating a Bluesky account

 Success

-Get the current, changed DID document and compare it to the old one, to make sure that recovery key is in place and nothing else changed:
+Get the current, changed DID document and compare it to the old one to make sure the recovery key is in place and nothing else changed:

 $ diff -u plc-current.json plc-current-20250429.json